HIGH RESOLUTION DEMOGRAPHIC GRIDS

-Racial dot maps shows spatial distribution of a population density and the full racial composition in a single map.
-In a dot map each dot represents one person and it's colored by their race.
-This dataset was calculated using 2010 high resolution grids (instead of census units) and each dot is randomly placed within a 30x30m grid cell.
-Each dot has assigned one of 7 racial/ethnicity categories: (non-Hispanic) white, black, Asians, Pacific Islanders, Native Americans, others and Hispanic.
+Racial dot maps show the spatial distribution of a population density and the full racial composition in a single map.
+In a dot map, each dot represents one person and it's colored by their race.
+This dataset was calculated using 2010 high resolution grids (instead of census units), and each dot is randomly placed within a 30x30m grid cell.
+Each dot has assigned one of 7 racial/ethnicity categories: (non-Hispanic) white, black, Asians, Pacific Islanders, Native Americans, others, and Hispanic.

 DATA FORMAT: ESRI Shapefile.

-Race categories are stored in race_cat column in the attribute table, while race_id contains numeric identification for race.
+Race categories are stored in the race_cat column in the attribute table, while race_id contains numeric identification for the race.

 DATA AVAILABILITY: each county in the conterminous U.S.; 2010 year.

-Data are organized as a zip archive for each state in the conterminous U.S. Each zip archive contain racial dot maps for the counties in this state.
+Data are organized as a zip archive for each state in the conterminous U.S. Each zip archive contains racial dot maps for the counties in this state.